- Institut Pasteur

 Students are part of the Pasteurian community with whom they share their passion for science and wish to contribute to the prevention and treatment of diseases.
 Students are immersed in an exciting, dynamic and interactive research environment including access to a large variety of core facilities with state-of-the art equipment.

 They can extend their knowledge by attending specialized courses and benefiting from a vast seminar program attracting major speakers from all over the world.
 At the end of their studies (typically three years), students defend their PhD according to European guidelines.

 Students selected through the PPU receive a salary from Institut Pasteur to cover their living expenses and health insurance.
-The program benefits from financial support by Institut Pasteur, partner institutions, governmental agencies and private foundations.
+The program benefits from financial support by Institut Pasteur, European Community, partner institutions, governmental agencies and private foundations.

 Assistance with administrative issues and for accommodation in student residences, including the Cité Internationale Universitaire de Paris, will also be available.
 (Financial support and benefit)